code of conduct

 Outputs, publication expectations and standards, and open science

-Publication of papers and conference abstract submission must be discussed with Davide Oppo before any action is taken.
+Publication of papers and conference abstract submission must be discussed with Davide before any action is taken.

-Papers must be shared to and receive formal approval from all co-authors (both inside and outside of UL Lafayette) before submission; this is consistent with guidance provided by the Committee on Publication Ethics (COPE), which states that all authors must approve the submission of works bearing their names.
+Papers must be shared and receive formal approval from all co-authors (both inside and outside of our university) before submission; this is consistent with guidance provided by the Committee on Publication Ethics (COPE), which states that all authors must approve the submission of works bearing their names.
 Please give co-authors at least two weeks to comment on paper drafts; at busy times of the year, they may need longer.
-We also strongly suggest that the paper receives reviews from at least two colleagues before submission to your supervisors; this will help improve the final product, as well as provide a training opportunity.
-Also note that many SBRG members are using confidential, company-provided datasets; our confidentiality agreements clearly state that we must obtain permission from these companies to publish their data and that they must have at least 28 days to provide approval.
-Explicit permission must be sort for every paper; i.e., images approved for one paper may not be approved for a different paper.
-If you require any guidance regarding paper drafting and submission, please speak to Davide.
+I also suggest that the initial paper draft receives informal reviews from one or two of your fellows; this will help improve the product, as well as provide a training opportunity.
 Upon acceptance, review, or rejection of your paper, you must inform all coauthors of the outcome as soon as possible.
 If accepted, ensure that all co-authors can look at and comment on page proofs (N.B., many errors can be introduced into manuscripts by the journal at this stage).
-Note that after paper acceptance, final text and graphics files must be sent, in raw format (e.g., docx, ai.) to all co-authors for their records/use within 14 days, with an accepted version (the so-called ‘Author Accepted Manuscript’ or ‘AAM’) uploaded to an appropriate online archive (e.g., EarthArXiv).
+Note that after paper acceptance, final text and graphics files must be sent, in raw format (e.g., docx, ai), to all co-authors for their records/use within 14 days, with an accepted version of the manuscript.

-Confidential and proprietary data should not be copied on unauthorized drives (refer to Davide for guidance) and taken outside the UL Lafayette offices without authorization by Davide.
+Note that SBRG members may be using confidential, company-provided datasets; our confidentiality agreement (NDA) clearly states that we must obtain permission from the owner to publish their data and that they must have a variable amount of time to provide approval.
+Explicit permission must be sought for every paper, i.e., images approved for one paper may not be approved for a different paper.
+If you require any guidance regarding paper drafting and submission, please speak to Davide.
+Confidential and proprietary data should not be copied on unauthorized drives (refer to Davide for guidance) and taken outside the office without authorization by Davide.
 Upon project completion, a curated version of all datasets used should be provided to Davide on a hard drive.
-Sharing (or showing) any part of confidential data with people not included in the NDA is a breach of the contract between UL Lafayette and the data owner, and the person responsible may be legally accountable for any damage.
+Sharing (or showing) any part of confidential data with people not included in the NDA is a breach of the contract between the university and the data owner, and the person responsible may be legally accountable for any damage.
 Anyone working with proprietary data must obtain authorization from Davide before involving external people.
-The SBRG workstations have restricted login access, and you should not share your credentials.

 Conferences